KFSM-TV: Aborted sale to Sinclair; sale to Nexstar; resale to Tegna

-Recent developments
+Northwest Arkansas studio era and back to Nexstar

-On June 14, 2019, KFSM moved most of its operations to a newly built studio in Johnson, a suburb of Fayetteville and Springdale.
+On June 14, 2019, KFSM moved most of its operations to a newly built studio in Johnson, a suburb of Fayetteville and Springdale, 63 mi from downtown Fort Smith.
 According to station manager Van Comer, the new facility is located near the population center of KFSM's 11-county, two-state primary coverage area.
 KFSM had been the only major station in the market whose main studio was still located in Fort Smith; NBC affiliate KNWA-TV and Fox affiliate KFTA are based in Fayetteville, while ABC affiliates KHBS/KHOG are based in Rogers.
 Fort Smith had been the state's second-largest city for most of the 20th century and well into the 21st, but by this time Fayetteville had passed Fort Smith in population.
 When the station announced plans to build the facility in 2018, original plans called for a newer facility in Fort Smith to serve as its main studio.
-However, by 2019, the planned Johnson studio had become the main studio.
+However, by 2019, the planned Johnson studio had become the main studio, which timed to the repeal of the FCC's Main Studio Rule that required the station's studios to be within 25 mi of its city of license.
 The station's longtime home in Fort Smith was briefly retained as a River Valley bureau, but the studio in Johnson is now the station's only location.
+The old studio was purchased at auction by University of Arkansas–Fort Smith professor and preservationist Diana Sims in 2024 for $149,000, mainly for the building's origination as Fort Smith's Carnegie library.

 In July 2021, chief meteorologist Garrett Lewis left KFSM after 20 years with the station to pursue a career in finance and community relations.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed in March 2026.
+As part of the transaction, Nexstar—which already owned KXNW, KFTA-TV, and KNWA-TV in this market—committed to the divestiture of KNWA-TV within two years, along with five other stations in markets where the two companies combined held four TV station licenses.